Pat Grigadean

 This is a story about two friends and their marvelous adventures.
 Now, I never actually met Punjab or Kanabi myself, so I don’t know for sure if all of this is true, but let’s pretend that it is.

 Punjab was a little boy who lived a long time ago in a land far away from here.
-He was bright and funny and very kind and gentle.
+He was a bright, funny, kind little boy.
 He was also very brave.
-He had to be because, until he met Kanabi, he was alone in the world.
-But he wasn’t the least bit sad.
+He had to be because, until he met Kanabi, he was mostly alone in the world.

-Punjab spent his days talking to the old men and women in his village, listening to their stories and advice and learning from them.
+But Punjab wasn’t unhappy.
+He spent his days talking to the old people in his village, listening to their stories and learning from them.
 He liked to hear them talk about all that they had seen because Punjab had never seen anything.
 Since the day he was born, he had been blind.
-But that never bothered him.
-He was always happy and had lots of fun.

-Punjab liked to play.
-But he didn’t play with the other children very much.
+Punjab didn’t play with the other children very much.
 He liked them and they liked him, but they could all see, and sometimes they weren’t very patient when Punjab couldn’t catch the ball or hit the target.
-So he played with the wind.
+So, instead, he played with the wind.
 He liked the way it flew all around him and tousled his hair.
 He liked to race with it and listen to the secrets it whispered in his ear.
-Although he never understood the words the wind used, he knew that the wind loved him and was his friend.
+Although he never understood the words of the wind, he knew that the wind loved him and was his friend.

-The sunshine was his friend, too.
-It warmed him, and when he stood very still, he could feel it filling him from his head to his toes with a bright excitement that he couldn’t name but that made him feel like laughing.
-When he felt that special feeling, Punjab thought he must be the happiest boy in the whole world!
+Sunshine was his friend, too.
+It warmed him, and when he stood very still, he could feel it filling him from his head to his toes with a bright excitement that he couldn’t name but that made him feel like the happiest boy in the whole world!

 One hot, windy day, Punjab was sitting by the little stream near the village.
 He liked to feel the cool water lick and tickle his feet while the sun warmed him and the breeze sang its songs to him.
 He felt wonderful.
-What he didn’t know was that some other children were watching him from farther up the stream.
+He didn’t know that some other children were watching him from farther up the stream.

 Then the wind brought him their words.
 “Look at poor little Punjab,” one child said.
 “It must be terrible to be blind.”